Differentiable Multi-scale Effective Field Theory Likelihoods for Beyond the Standard Model Phenomenology: Accompanying public tools

-\paragraph{Theory predictions and uncertainties.} We use \texttt{POPxf} (Polynomial Observable Prediction exchange format) as the basis for the implementation of theory predictions and the treatment of theory uncertainties, see Ref.~\cite{Brivio:2025mww} for details.
-The theory predictions for all observables are expressed as functions of polynomials in the Wilson coefficients, allowing efficient evaluation in \texttt{JAX}.
+\paragraph{Theory predictions and uncertainties.} We use the Polynomial Observable Prediction exchange format (\texttt{POPxf}) as the basis for the implementation of theory predictions and the treatment of theory uncertainties and correlations, see Ref.~\cite{Brivio:2025mww} for details.
+The theory predictions for all observables are expressed as functions of polynomials in the Wilson coefficients, which can be efficiently evaluated in \texttt{JAX}.
 This allows us to also compute the theoretical covariance matrix $\Sigma_{th}(\vec C)$ as a function of the parameters $\vec C$ from the the covariance matrix of the polynomial coefficients, as described in detail in Ref.~\cite{Brivio:2025mww}, see also~\cite{Altmannshofer:2021qrr}.
 Having obtained $\Sigma_\mathrm{th} (\vec{C})$, the combined covariance matrix $\Sigma(\vec{C}) \equiv \Sigma_\mathrm{exp} + \Sigma_\mathrm{th} (\vec{C})$ can be computed, the inverse of which enters Eq.~\eqref{eq:LikelihoodWithTheory}.
-When neglecting NP contributions as an approximation to $\Sigma$ (i.e.~using $\Sigma(0)$), the inverse can be precomputed, and the evaluation of Eq.~\eqref{eq:LikelihoodWithTheory} is straightforward.
-In the general case however, inverting $\Sigma(\vec{C})$ in each parameter point in which we wish to evaluate the likelihood is computationally expensive.
-To alleviate this, we rely on the Cholesky decomposition of the covariance matrix, allowing us to efficiently evaluate the likelihood.
-To illustrate this, first we note that Eq.~\eqref{eq:LikelihoodWithTheory} can be written as
+It is often a good approximation to neglect the dependence of $\Sigma$ on the Wilson coefficients, i.e.~using the constant $\Sigma(\vec 0)$.
+In this case, the inverse of $\Sigma(\vec{0})$ can be precomputed, and the evaluation of Eq.~\eqref{eq:LikelihoodWithTheory} for different values of $\vec C$ is numerically very efficient.
+In the general case, however, the inverse of $\Sigma$ depends on $\vec C$ and cannot be precomputed.
+To avoid the computationally expensive inversion of $\Sigma$ at each parameter point at which we wish to evaluate the likelihood, we note that Eq.~\eqref{eq:LikelihoodWithTheory} can be written as